 This is a very important step, so take a little care.

-Provided you calculate the correct Lay stake, then you will ensure an identical (or very close) profit/loss whatever outcome of the Stoke vs Newcastle fixture — win, lose or draw.
-Failure to do so can cause a costly mistake.
+Provided you calculate the correct Lay stake, you will ensure an identical (or very close) profit/loss whatever outcome of the Stoke vs Newcastle fixture — win, lose or draw.
+Failure to do so can result in a costly mistake.

 To make this process as easy as possible, open up the Matched Betting Calculator from your OddsMonkey account.
 Enter the details of the bet like this: